johnny1a679/EasyEG/README.md

 ![Joining Rails](docs/manual/rail_joining.png)

 With the center rails build, the side rails can be attached.
-For every side rail one of the main clamps is taken and clamped around the center rails.
+For every side rail, one of the main clamps is taken and clamped around the center rails.
 This happens by fixing them with a screw sleeve and a printed nut.
 (For the 3D-printed versions, only the nut is needed, as the screw sleeve is already attached.)
 The electrode mounts can be inserted now or later.